 This spell’s damage increases when you reach certain levels.
-At 5th level, the melee attack deals an extra 1d8 thunder damage to the target on a hit, and the damage the target takes for moving increases to 2d8.
-Both damage rolls increase by 1d8 at 11th level (2d8 and 3d8) and again at 17th level (3d8 and 4d8).
+At the 5th level, the melee attack deals an extra 1d8 thunder damage to the target on a hit and the damage the target takes for moving increases to 2d8.
+Both damage rolls increase by 1d8 at the 11th level (2d8 and 3d8) and again at the 17th level (3d8 and 4d8).

 The rules for the Booming Blade cantrip show it is a bit unconventional, provided it utilizes a melee weapon attack through a spell.
 The key to remember here is this is a Spell Action, not an Attack Action, follow the rules as such.